intercom/intercom-twilio-demo/readme.md

 Let's imagine a simple series of actions we want to neatly support:

 * Customer sends in an SMS to our helpline number
-* A user is automatically created in Intercom, and the phone number is stored
+* A user is automatically created in Intercom, and the phone number is stored, the user is tagged with the defined tag
-* A new conversation is created in Intercom
+* A new conversation is created in Intercom or replied too if this isnt the first SMS reply
 * Admin replies to that conversation get sent to the user over SMS

 Using Twilio's webhooks, we can write a handler to accomplish the first 3 steps via the Intercom API: